securityfirst/tent-content/contents_en/operations/protests/beginner/before-you-go.md

 Protest marches, rallies or unplanned gatherings may be small and self-limiting, or they may escalate and turn into a riot.

-Journalists, bloggers, and civilians should prepare before observing or covering protests.
+Journalists and civilians should prepare before observing or covering protests.

 (Learn about participating in protests in [protests advanced](umbrella://lesson/protests/1).)